 The risk margin is related to the amount that insurance and reinsurance undertakings would be expected to require in order to take over and meet the insurance obligations of the Company.
 The risk margin has been calculated by using one of the simplification methods described in the Technical Specifications.
-The simplified method (simplifications method 1) described in the document "Guidelines on the valuation of technical provisions", EIOPA-BoS-14/166, guideline 62) approximates the individual risks or sub-risks within some or all modules and sub-modules to be used for the calculation of future Solvency Capital Requirements.
+The simplified method (simplifications method 1) described in the document "Guidelines on the valuation of technical provisions", EIOPA-BoS-14/166, guideline

+62) approximates the individual risks or sub-risks within some or all modules and sub-modules to be used for the calculation of future Solvency Capital Requirements.

 The largest differences are found in the Best Estimate of technical provisions and the Risk margin and Reinsurance payables.
-In addition, the revaluation of these creates deferred tax asset on the Company balance sheet.

-D.2.4 Matching adjustment
+D2.4 Matching adjustment